-The Bachelor of Science in Bible/Theology and Intercultural Studies is a four-year program designed to provide students with a thorough understanding of the Bible and equip them for effective cross-cultural ministry.
-The program includes intensive study in three academic areas: Bible/theology, general education, and intercultural studies.
+Intercultural Studies is a four-year program designed to provide graduates with a thorough understanding of the Bible and equip them for effective cross-cultural ministry.

 In addition to meeting the Bible/Theology major outcomes, the student will be equipped in:

-Students will demonstrate the ability to effectively communicate the Gospel cross-culturally by: understanding cultural and religious contexts, performing ethnographic cultural research, synthesizing ethnographic research into a worldview, evangelize and disciple cross-culturally, and producing a contextualized Gospel message.
+- Cross-cultural Communication: Students will demonstrate the ability to effectively communicate the Gospel cross-culturally by: understanding cultural and religious contexts, performing ethnographic cultural research, synthesizing ethnographic research into a worldview, evangelizing and discipling cross-culturally, and producing a contextualized Gospel message.

 - Complete the freshman year at Emmaus with a minimum cumulative grade point average of 2.0.

-- Prior to the sophomore year, declare a major in Bible and Theology and Intercultural Studies.
+- Declare intent to pursue a major in Intercultural Studies.

 - During the spring semester of the sophomore year, make application for the Intercultural Studies internship program.